-Continuing in the vein of sports-related activities, alumni chapters can participate in their own fantasy leagues.
+Continuing along the vein of sports-related activities, alumni chapters can participate in their own fantasy leagues.
 These are simple to set up and have built-in leaderboards and discussion boards for some friendly squabbling.
 Moreover, members can participate no matter where they live.
 Even those with busy schedules can usually take advantage of auto-draft functionality and mobile apps.

 10. Feature alumni speakers and artists

-It’s essential to celebrate the successes of your alumni members.
-Inviting them to speak or present can be a great way to both honor them, inspire current members, and get more of their communities involved.
-Whether this is part of a larger event like homecoming weekend or a standalone event, alumni have a chance to gather to celebrate and learn from one of their own.
+It’s essential to celebrate the successes of alumni chapter members.
+Inviting them to speak or present can be a great way to honor them, inspire current members, and get more of their communities involved.
+Whether this is part of a larger event like Homecoming weekend or a standalone event, alumni have a chance to gather to celebrate and learn from one of their own.
 Encourage speakers to highlight how their experiences on campus and as alumni have augmented their achievements.
 Artists can showcase at a gallery-like event with cocktails and hors d’oeuvres.
 After the event, consider posting a recording or pictures of highlights from the get-together on your website and social networks – leverage past events to garner buzz for the next ones.

 Planning engaging events for your members helps keep them active and entices others to join your alumni group.
 All of the aforementioned events can be tied to your organization’s mission, fundraising goals, networking initiatives, or celebration of member accomplishments.
 Try out these events or use them as a springboard for more ideas for your alumni chapter.

 About Matt Arnold